How To Read Cable Jackets

 14/2 (14AWG 2C) 105 Strand/0.16mm Speaker Cable CL3 Rated

-The material the jacket of the cable is made of is one of the most important features in defining where the cable can and can't be used.
+The material the jacket of a given cable is made of is one of the most important features in defining where said cable can and can't be used.
 It's important not only in how physically durable the cable is but also how resistant it is to things such as fires.
 Some examples of materials are:

 - This commonly used material's name stands for PolyVinyl Chloride.
 It's one of the most popular construction materials due to the fact it's relatively inexpensive to manufacturer and highly durable.
 PVC comes in many different versions (Example: Anti-UV PVC seen in outdoor rated cables).